Boulder Business Recovery Program

 We recommend using the Inspection Checklist to set up your area.
 It will be what the Inspector will use when they come to check compliance and all applicable items are mandatory .

-As part of its efforts to support local businesses recovering from the COVID-19 pandemic, the City of Boulder is offering a Curbside Pick-Up Zone program through Feb.
-28, 2021, a date which may be extended.
+As part of its efforts to support local businesses recovering from the COVID-19 pandemic, the City of Boulder is offering a Curbside Pick-Up Zone program through the earlier of Oct.
+31, 2021 or the lifting of capacity restrictions.
 The program converts some existing loading zones and other parking spaces in downtown Boulder and on University Hill for general curbside pick-up use.
 An online application for new curbside pick-up zones for businesses that are not in the vicinity of an existing zone is below.
 These curbside pick-up zones will be free of charge for 10 minutes to provide patrons and services enough time to pick-up orders, and will be clearly signed in English and Spanish.

 Temporary outdoor events may be held on private property in accordance with guidance from Boulder County and the State of Colorado.
 Boulder County Public Health issued updated guidance for special events on August 12, 2020.
 Refer also to the State of Colorado Department of Public Health and Environment’s guidance on Outdoor Events and Temporary Outdoor Structures for Restaurants and Events.